 Additional B.A.
 Mathematics Requirements:

-- 9 additional MATH courses at the 300 level or above
+- 9 additional MATH credits at the 300 level or above

 Additional B.S.
 Mathematics Requirements: